swolebro/caddyshack/README.rst

 My prints are done with a Lulzbot Mini, usually with ABS.
 Most measurements are in inches, because: 1. 'murica.
 2. Fuck you, world.
 It should be rather obvious when you load an STL or OBJ into your slicer whether you need to scale it by 25.4x or not.
-At some point I may figure out a shortcut for scaling everything prior to exporting.
+For a lot of the items generated here, the settings/dimension files should handle that automatically.

 For the prints that are to be used as-is, I typically stick with fine settings, 4-ish shells, 30-50% infill, and zig-zag support.
 Yes, the prints are slow, but